bjbr-dev/hippity/COLLABORATOR_GUIDE.md

 1. **Assist with PRs.** By encouraging contributors to supply a PR for their own issue this is ideally where most of your attention will be focused.
 Keep a few things in mind as you review PRs.

    - When fixing a bug: does the PR adequately solve the problem without introducing any regressions?
-   - When implementing a feature: does the feature fit within the scope of axios?
+   - When implementing a feature: does the feature fit within the scope of hippity?
    - When removing functionality: is it properly deprecated with a warning?
    - When introducing functionality: is the API predictable?
    - Does the new code work for all supported platforms/browsers?